Picatout/spider_web/v2/readme.md

 ![spider web music box v2](spider_web_music_box_v2.png)

  At the heart of the circuit a **PIC12F1572** microcontroller.
 This MCU has 3 independants 16 bits PWM (*Pulse widh modulation*) peripherals.
 One of them is used to generate audio tones.
 A second is used to control musical note duration.
-The third one as no relation to music.
-I given him a bit-play role as a LED show controller with the assistance of CWG (*Complementary Waveform Generator*) peripheral.
-So that every MCU pins are in use.
+The third one is used to control an heart beat LED that will be mounted on the MCU.
+The CWG (*Complementary Waveform Generator*) peripheral is used to control 8 round robin LEDs mounted on the rim.
+So that all MCU pins are in use.

 **Tone generation** is easy with a PWM.
 The period is set to that of desired audio frequency with a 50% duty cycle.
 This audio tone is outputted on pin **6**.